Ph.D. in Human Resource Management

 Research

-Doctoral students work closely with faculty to gain research expertise in the various functions and activities carried out as part of HRM, including the relationship between these practices and organizational strategies, cultures, and performance.
-Major topics include staffing, performance management, compensation, training and development and labor relations.
+Doctoral students work closely with faculty to gain research expertise in the various functions and activities carried out as part of HRM with a focus on the attraction, selection, retention, development, motivation, and utilization of individuals in organizations.

 List